LottieHQ/laravel-react-assessment/README.md

 <h2>Instructions</h2>

-To set this project up locally on your machine, you will require Composer and Docker installed.
-If on Mac, you can easily install composer with Homebrew: `brew install composer`.
+To set this project up locally on your machine, the following will need to be installed on your machine:

+- Composer: If on Mac, you can easily install composer with Homebrew: `brew install composer`.
 Otherwise, instructions can be found [here](https://www.geeksforgeeks.org/how-to-install-php-composer-on-windows/).
-Docker can be downloaded from the website [here](https://www.docker.com/).
+- Docker: Docker can be downloaded from the website [here](https://www.docker.com/).
+- PHP: If on Mac, you can easily install PHP with Homebrew: `brew install php`.
+Otherwise, instructions can be found [here](https://www.php.net/manual/en/install.windows.php).
+- Mysql: If on Mac, you can easily install PHP with Homebrew: `brew install mysql`.
+Otherwise, instructions can be found [here](https://dev.mysql.com/downloads/installer/).

 <h3>Laravel backend setup</h3>